 The Nose Reshaping Surgery experts on our Melbourne Team of Plastic Surgeons

-Our Melbourne based Specialist Plastic Surgeons for Facial & Nose Reshaping or Nose Reconstruction Surgery include Dr Douglas McManamny, Dr Geoff Barnett, Our Team of Surgeons and Dr Richard Maxwell.
+Our Melbourne based Specialist Plastic Surgeons for Facial & Nose Reshaping or Nose Reconstruction Surgery includes Dr Richard Sackelariou and Dr Geoff Barnett.
 Our Surgeons are also highly skilled in Revisional Rhinoplasty procedures which are highly complex.

 Leading Specialist Plastic Surgeons for Rhinoplasty ‘Nose Job’ Procedures

 Please note: Surgeons consultations involve a fee, but you can choose instead to meet with a Surgeon’s Nurse and discuss the nose job procedure before proceeding.

 Or you are most welcome to attend one of our free practice events to meet our leading Surgeons and their caring Surgery Support Team.

 - Our Surgeons are known for their precision surgical skills & excellence in patient care

 - They are Plastic Surgeons who have performed hundreds of Rhinoplasty Procedures for highly satisfied patients

 - They have full qualifications and have trained in Australia and in many overseas locations including the USA, UK and France

 - As Plastic Surgeons, they have higher qualifications & training in Aesthetic procedures than most other Surgeons